Coder-Python/churn-prediction/ML_Sebastien/README.md

 ### Introduction :

-*ML_Classifier_Sebastien.ipynb* notebook is used to make the model and export it as a xgbmodel.bin file, this file can then be used for deployment by the Data Engineer.
+*ML_Classifier.ipynb* notebook is used to make the model and export it as a xgbmodel.bin file, this file can then be used for deployment by the Data Engineer.

 ### Data cleaning and preprocessing :